-Identify VAT rate based on country using VLOOKUP
+Identify VAT rate based on the Country using VLOOKUP

 To identify a VAT rate based on a simple tax rate table, you can use the VLOOKUP function.
 For this example, we have used a Data Validation List to limit the input to EU countries.